demisto/content/Packs/AWS-EKS/Integrations/AWSEKS/README.md

 ### aws-eks-update-cluster-config

 ***
 Updates an Amazon EKS cluster configuration.
+Only one type of update can be allowed.
+Potentially harmful: once the authentication mode was updated to 'API' it is irreversible.

 #### Base Command